dibyendumajumdar/paxos/basic/README.md

 * `prevBal` renamed to `maxVBal`
 * `prevDec` renamed to `maxVal`

-I also noticed some changes in the way `nextBal` / `maxBal` is used - I decided to update the implementation to use the later TLA+ spec.

 There are also some differences in the description of the algo between the PTP paper and the TLA+ spec.
 I found following [discussion of these differences on StackOverflow](https://stackoverflow.com/questions/29880949/contradiction-in-lamports-paxos-made-simple-paper) helpful in understanding the differences.